alnsn/localpkgsrc/README.md

-# localpkgsrc
+My "local" pkgsrc category.

-My "local" pkgsrc category
+Clone this repository to your root pkgsrc directory.